 - 4.0.1 The Adoption and Children Act 2002 established the right of adopted families to request an assessment of their adoption support needs.
 These families either self-refer or come to the attention of the department via another agency.
-In such instances the team either provides direct social work support or where a specific need is identified, a specialist service may be commissioned. - 4.0.2 As of the 31st March 2012, the team were working directly with 25 adopted children and their families who were in need of support.
-Of these 12 were from Central Bedfordshire and 13 from Bedford Borough.
-This compares to 41 children and their families in March 2011.
-The reduction in open cases is largely as a result of a lower number of referrals than in the preceding 12 months, coupled with the service supporting children and families to make use of some of the lower level group support offered.
-Between 1st April 2011 and 31st March 2012 the team received a total of 17 new referrals for adoption support, 8 from Central Bedfordshire and 9 from Bedford Borough. - 4.0.3 The team have a mailing list of 130 adoptive families from Central Bedfordshire and Bedford Borough who are sent newsletters, invitations to support groups for adoptive parents and family days, some of which are provided by the service and some by Adoption UK.
-They are also sent information about training events provided by the Adoption and Fostering Service. - 4.0.4 All new adoption support referrals are offered an Adoption UK Buddy and access to the above services.
+In such instances the team either provides direct social work support or where a specific need is identified, a specialist service may be commissioned. - 4.0.2 As of the 31st March 2013, the team were working directly with 32 adopted children and their families who were in need of support.
+Of these 19 were from Central Bedfordshire and 13 from Bedford Borough.
+This compares to 25 children and their families in March 2012.
+Between 1st April 2012 and 31st March 2013 the team received a total of 13 new referrals for adoption support, 6 from Central Bedfordshire and 7 from Bedford Borough.
+As of 31st March 2013 the team was also supporting 26 children and families subject to a special guardianship order (14 from Central Bedfordshire and 12 from Bedford Borough.) - 4.0.3 A number of adopted children and their families were assessed as being in need of therapeutic support.
+It is expected that this is provided by community Child and Adolescent Mental Health Services (CAMHS).
+In a small number of cases this year CAMHS did not have the resources to meet the identified needs of children or deemed that children did not meet their referral criteria. - 4.0.4 The team have a mailing list of adoptive families from Central Bedfordshire and Bedford Borough who are sent newsletters, invitations to support groups for adoptive parents and family days, some of which are provided by the service and some by Adoption UK.
+They are also sent information about training events provided by the Adoption and Fostering Service. - 4.0.5 All new adoption support referrals are offered an Adoption UK Buddy and access to the above services.
 The Adoption & Permanence team also provide groups for adopted children and their families, including Talking About Adoption workshops.
-All adoption support referrals have an assessment of need and adoption support plan upon request. - 4.0.5 Each child placed for adoption is required to have a contact plan in relation to their birth family.
-The service currently manages contact plans on behalf of 190 children (compared to 204 children in 2010/2011), many of which have required direct intervention to support all the parties involved in the contact arrangements, i.e. adopted children and young people, their adoptive parents and their birth families.
-In addition the service currently manages contact plans in Special Guardianship cases on behalf of 18 children.
+All adoption support referrals have an assessment of need and adoption support plan upon request. - 4.0.6 Each child placed for adoption is required to have a contact plan in relation to their birth family.
+The service currently manages contact plans on behalf of 190 children (an identical number to 2011/2012), many of which have required direct intervention to support all the parties involved in the contact arrangements, i.e. adopted children and young people, their adoptive parents and their birth families.
+In addition the service currently manages contact plans in Special Guardianship cases on behalf of 21 children.
+In total the service supports letterbox contact in 116 Bedford Borough cases, and 95 Central Bedfordshire cases.